digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ## STEP 6: Inspecting the Results

-If you are using the default settings, a `busybox` namespace and an associated pod is created and running after one minute or so.
+If you are using the default settings, a `busybox` namespace and an associated pod is created and running after about one minute.
 If you do not want to wait, you can force reconciliation using the following command:

 ```shell
 flux reconcile source git flux-system